Bhai Gaitonde: Musical Training

 Pt.
 Gaitonde started learning tabla from his father, a doctor by profession.
 At Kolhapur, he studied with Sudhakar Digrajkar, Ramakant Bedagkar, Mhamulal Sangawkar, and Balubhaiya Rukadikar, who acquainted his father's medical practice.

 He learnt the intricacies of Tabla under 9 different Gurus during his entire lifetime.
 A detailed list and what he learnt from them is available on his website give below.
 From 1952 to 1968, Gaitonde studied tabla with Jagannathbuwa Purohit, a noted vocalist of the Agra gharana who had studied tabla with Ahmed Jan Thirakwa.
 Following Purohit's death, he became a ganda-bandh disciple of Ahmed Jan Thirakwa, studying with the maestro for three years.
 After Thirakwa's death, Gaitonde learned from Vinayakrao Ghangrekar, a disciple of Subraimama Ankolekar.
-He continued studying with his gurubha, Pt.
+He continued studying with his gurubhai, Pt.
 Lalji Gokhale, until the latter's death in 2002.
 Noteworthy is the fact that Bhaiji was 60+ when he was learning with Pt.
 Lalji Gokhale.
 He truly believed in learning as a lifelong process and practiced it.